emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 octets.
 In this case, IMSK\[j] is the adjusted MSK.

-An inner method may not provide either MSK or EMSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
-In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).
+An inner method may not provide either MSK or EMSK, such as when basic password authentication is used or when no inner method has been run, and the Crypto-Binding TLV for the Result TLV needs to be generated.
+In this case, both MSK and IMSK\[j] are set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).

 Note that using an MSK of all zeroes opens up TEAP to on-path attacks, as discussed below in {#separation-p1-p2}.
 It is therefore